Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 The central problem overcome by \cite{BP} was the ineffectual nature of the conservation laws attendant to \eqref{DNLS}; however, this solution did not provide new conservation laws with which to fill the void.
 In particular, \cite{BP} does not provide a priori control on lower regularity norms, nor the means to address the question of equicontinuity in such spaces.

 Using the ideas of \cite{BP} as a jumping-off point, the paper \cite{HGKV:equi} shows that \eqref{DNLS} does preserve $L^2$-equicontinuity.
-Note that this assertion takes the form of an a priori bound on Schwartz-class solutions (see Theorem~\ref{T:HGKV:equi}) since solutions were not known to exist for merely $L^2$ initial data.
-In fact (and this will be important for us), the paper \cite{HGKV:equi} shows that this equicontinuity property is enjoyed by the \emph{entire} \eqref{DNLS} hierarchy.
+Note that this assertion takes the form of an a priori bound on Schwartz-class solutions since solutions were not known to exist for merely $L^2$ initial data.
+In fact (and this will be important for us), the paper \cite{HGKV:equi} shows that this equicontinuity property is enjoyed by any flow preserving the perturbation determinant \eqref{a defn} and so by the \emph{entire} \eqref{DNLS} hierarchy: